puganinithepug/AI-Powered_Decision-Making/README.md

 The best performing agent implemented a hybrid approach, combining Minimax optimized with alpha-beta pruning, iterative deepening, and a transposition table using Zobrist hashing - the key component for consistently timely decisions.

-- The alpha-beta pruning helped reduce the search space by not exploring branches that will not change the outcome.
-This allowed the agent to see more moves ahead in the same given time.
+- The **alpha-beta pruning** reduced the search space by preemptively eliminating branches that do not change the outcome.
+This effectively reduces noise and allowing the agent to focus on proactive decision-making.
-- Iterative deepening helps find the best move with its gradual increase of search depth while making sure it does not surpass the time limit.
-This guarantees the agent will not return any random move, and finds the best one given the time constraint.
+- **Iterative deepening** is a search algorithm that incrementally increases search depth ensuring that search time is within the 2 second deliberation limit.
-- The transposition table with Zobrist hashing is another form of optimization: it helps the agent avoid repeating board positions that were already explored previously, helping to increase search depth.
-All of these components produce an optimized agent with reasonable search depth.
+- The **transposition table with Zobrist hashing** is an optimization which prevents the agent from repeating previously explored board positions, thus increasing efficiency of decision-making.

 ## Setup